jsbots/AutoFish/README.md

 Watch [this](https://youtu.be/o1i_cgZzuHc?t=33) if you wonder how it looks like.

-*Might not work on Windows 11 in Retail yet*

 ## Sound Detection :loud_sound:

 *This feature is available only for [Premium version](https://www.buymeacoffee.com/jsbots/e/96734) of the app*